Subscribe to join thousands of other ecommerce experts

 - This enables you to set bids in accordance with each query’s performance

 - Most query patterns are heterogeneous and can change over time

 - Valuable queries that do not follow these patterns will remain in the SKU campaign

-You need to evaluate queries manually based on your personal experience and the data you have — But what if your assortment does not contain well-known brands?
-Explicit query sculpting may only work with several well-known brands and products in the account.
+You need to evaluate queries manually based on your personal experience and the data you have.
+However, what if your assortment does not contain well-known brands?
+So, explicit query sculpting may only work with several well-known brands and products in the account.

 #2: Query Sculpting by Reinhard Einwagner

 Without a doubt, Martin’s approach is great and he deserves all the attention he gets from the PPC community.
 However, you can go even further and include more dimensions — not just brand, non-brand and unique SKUs.
 The approach of Reinhard Einwagner (our Head of Product Development) does exactly this.
 It extends the explicit query sculpting approach with the dimension of term scoring.
 The big difference is that we are not clustering queries into brand or non-brand.
 Instead, we use a scoring system based on numerous factors.
 The big advantage: it also works if you don’t have many brands in your account because you can add any criteria to build a more objective and meaningful score.

 Some criteria for the scoring of terms can be: color and brand reference, the term length, various performance metrics or, for example, term frequency–inverse document frequency weight (tf/idf).
 In order to make this approach more tangible, here’s a short analogy: the traffic (queries) will be directed into the right lanes (campaigns) by using negative keywords:

 - performance of every query will be taken into consideration

 - enables you to set bids in accordance with the performance of each query